-§ 160-7.
+§ 187-7.
 Applicability.

-- A. The requirements of this chapter shall apply to all wind energy facilities proposed, operated, modified, or constructed in that part of the Town of Colton which is located outside of the Adirondack Park after the effective date of this chapter. - B. Wind energy facilities for which a required permit has been properly issued, and upon which construction has commenced prior to the effective date of this chapter, shall not be required to meet the requirements of this chapter; provided, however, that: - (1) Any preexisting wind energy facility which does not provide energy for a continuous period of 12 months shall meet the requirements of this chapter prior to recommencing production of energy. - (2) No modification or alteration to an existing wind energy facility shall be allowed without full compliance with this chapter. - (3) Any wind measurement tower existing on the effective date of this chapter shall be removed no later than 26 months after said effective date, unless a special use permit for said wind energy facility is obtained. - C. Wind energy facilities may be either principal or accessory uses.
+- A. Wind energy facilities for which a required permit has been properly issued and upon which construction has commenced prior to the effective date of this chapter, shall not be required to meet the requirements of this chapter; provided, however, that: - (1) Any preexisting wind energy facility which does not provide energy for a continuous period of 12 months shall meet the requirements of this chapter prior to recommencing production of energy. - (2) No modification or alteration to an existing wind energy facility shall be allowed without full compliance with this chapter. - (3) Any wind measurement tower existing on the effective date of this chapter shall be removed no later than 26 months after said effective date, unless a special use permit for said wind energy facility is obtained. - B. Wind energy facilities may be either principal or accessory uses.
 A different existing use or an existing structure on the same site shall not preclude the installation of a wind energy facility or a part of such facility on such site.
-Wind energy facilities constructed and installed in accordance with this chapter shall not be deemed expansions of a nonconforming use or structure.

-D. No permit or other approval shall be required under this chapter for mechanical, nonelectrical WECS or its accessory structures utilized solely for on-site agricultural operations.
+Wind Energy Facilities constructed and installed in accordance with this chapter shall not be deemed expansions of a nonconforming use or structure. - C. No permit or other approval shall be required under this chapter for mechanical, non-electrical WECS or its accessory structures utilized solely for on-site agricultural operations.

-Article II.
-Wind Energy Facilities and Conversion Systems
+ARTICLE II Wind Energy Facilities and Conversion Systems

-§ 160-8.
+§ 187-8.
 Creation of Wind Overlay Zones.